 Annual tagging efforts should continue with over 300 paddlefish being tagged annually.
-An on-site paddlefish creel survey should be conducted in 2011 to verify 500 fish quota and to collect jaw samples to assist in determining the age structure of the Fort Peck Reservoir paddlefish stock.
-A phone survey should be conducted in 2011, using database of anglers who purchased tags to assess angler harvest of paddlefish.
-Telemetry study will be continued in 2011 with all data being collected from the fixed stations only.
+An on-site paddlefish creel survey should be conducted in 2012 to monitor 500 fish harvest cap and to collect jaw samples to assist in determining the age structure of the Fort Peck Reservoir paddlefish stock.
+A phone survey should be conducted in 2012, using database of anglers who purchased tags to assess angler harvest of paddlefish.
+Telemetry study will be continued in 2012 with all data being collected from the fixed stations only.
 Additionally, harvest rates should be closely monitored and the harvest cap will be implemented.